 ➜ 9.
 Kayak by Night to See the Water Glow

-You’ll get a totally different kayaking experience at night if you sign up for a bioluminescence kayaking tour, one of the most unique things to do in Cape Canaveral on the Space Coast.
+You’ll get a totally different kayaking experience at night if you sign up for a bioluminescence kayaking tour, one of the most unique things to do in Cape Canaveral.

 If you’ve never done this before, you’ll be in awe of the glowing water as you paddle and “excite” the microbes that illuminate the water in the dark.
 It’s really fascinating!